JS-Encoder/JS-Encoder/README.md

 - **rebuild**, Vue3.0 is coming soon, with enhanced support for TypeScript, so TypeScript refactoring will be considered.
 - **Preprocessor support**, JS-Encoder may support more front-end languages.
-- **Backend**, JS-Encoder is a single page app without backend.
-Later, backend will have made by Node.js.
 - **Code share**, share your code to another by url🔗.
 - **More personalized settings**.